-When we set out to compile our annual list of global health issues to watch this year, it seemed like all bad news.
-And true, that’s often what we deal with in global health—the problems that need tackling, the suffering we can help alleviate.
+It seemed like all bad news when we set out to compile our annual list of global health issues to watch this year.
+And true, that’s often what we deal with in global health issues that need tackling, the suffering we can help alleviate.

 But then stories and columns like this one cheer us up.
 They remind us that no matter how complicated and frustrating our work may get, fighting back against poverty and inequality works.

-There are and always will be global health challenges to face.
+There are and always will be global health issues to face.
 But there’s boundless hope, too.
 And a field full of determined health workers and other humanitarians ready to do what’s right.

 Now here are ten of the global health issues that will be most on our minds at IntraHealth International in 2018: